matinaghaei/matinaghaei.github.io/_pages/bsc-thesis.md

 ![](/images/table1.png)

-The p-values of the differences between the means of the results of each RL algorithm and the random algorithm was also calculated:
+The p-values of the differences between the means of the results of each RL algorithm and the random algorithm were also calculated:

 ![](/images/table2.png)